The Complete Guide to ACL Tear Rehab

 Should I do prehab before ACL surgery?

-For those that do decide to get surgery, I would argue that comprehensive prehab is the most important thing you can do in preparation.
+For those who do decide to get surgery, I would argue that comprehensive prehab is the most important thing you can do in preparation.
 Most surgeons prefer to wait until swelling resolves to perform an ACLR and this can take several weeks.
-So, it is a perfect time to prepare for surgery, build up the capacity of your muscles to minimize the effects of the injury, and prepare mentally for post-op rehab.
+So, it is a perfect time to prepare for surgery, build up the capacity of your muscles to minimize the effects of the injury and prepare mentally for post-op rehab.
 Research has demonstrated a six-week prehab program results in better objective knee function as well as self-reported measures of knee health.7

 Surgery for a torn ACL

-ACLR involves removing the damaged ACL and replacing it with muscle tendon.
+ACLR involves removing the damaged ACL and replacing it with a muscle tendon.
 Tunnels are made in the shin and thigh bone and the graft is passed through these tunnels to “reconstruct” and secure the ligament in place.
 The graft is typically made from either hamstring tendon, patellar tendon, or donor tissue (other grafts such as quadriceps tendon are used but less commonly so).
 While most surgeons will prefer one type of graft over another, there is currently no scientific evidence pointing to one as superior than the others as they all come with their pros and cons.

 acl-surgery-procedure